Autism Spectrum Disorder:

 Frost, L., & Bondy, A. (2002).
 The picture exchange communication system training manual (2nd ed.).
 Pyramid Educational Products.

-Grandin, T. (1995).
-Thinking in pictures and other reports from my life with autism.
-Doubleday.
+Grandin, T. (2010).
+Thinking in pictures, expanded edition: My life with autism.
+Vintage.

 Grandin, T. (2020, November).
 Different not less (2nd ed.).
 Future Horizons.